caracalai/caracal/README.md

 ## What is it?
 BroutonBlocks contains
- - Canva, No-Code platform that helps to set up the AI project structure visually.
+ - Canva, webapp proving No-Code funtionality that helps to set up the AI project structure visually.
- - Library of predefined blocks which can be used in your project
+ - Collection of open-sourced blocks which can be used in your project.
- - SDKs for development of custom blocks in <a href="https://github.com/BroutonBlocks/bblocks-cpp">C++</a>, <a href="https://github.com/BroutonBlocks/bblocks-python">Python</a> and <a href="https://github.com/BroutonBlocks/bblocks-node">Node.js</a>.
+ - SDKs for development of custom blocks in C++, <a href="https://github.com/BroutonBlocks/bblocks-python">Python</a> and Node.js.

 ## Installing from PyPI
 ### Windows, MAC OS and Linux